Moeljo/openweatherapi/README.md

 # Project: openWeatherApi

 # Description
-This project has been developed using Playwright, TypeScript and some crtf reporting.
+This project has been developed using Playwright, TypeScript and some ctrf reporting.
 All tests can be found in openweatherapi\tests\api.spec.ts.
 Within this file you will find 6 different tests.
 The Parameterized test will do 4 tests and can fail depending on the city name + id combination.
 For some reason this keeps changing.
 The assignment has been added as a comment at the top.
 Within the test file you can find the following tests
 - 1. Unsuccessful response - Validates a 401 (because no appId is provided)